SphericalKat/caching-geodata/slides.md

 - `mid` - Used for identifying media streams within a session description.
-- `ice-ufrag` - This is the user fragment value for the ICE Agent.
-Used for the authentication of ICE Traffic.
-- `ice-pwd` - This is the password for the ICE Agent.
-Used for the authentication of ICE Traffic.
 - `rtpmap` - This value is used to map a specific codec to an RTP Payload Type.
 Payload types are not static, so for every call the offerer decides the payload types for each codec.
 - `fmtp` - Defines additional values for one Payload Type.
 This is useful to communicate a specific video profile or encoder setting.
 - `ssrc` - A Synchronization Source (SSRC) defines a single media stream track. `label` is the ID for this individual stream. `mslabel` is the ID for a container that can have multiple streams inside it.